convox/docs/docs/example-apps/django.md

 3. [Install an AWS Rack](/introduction/getting-started#rack-installation)
 4. Make sure your CLI is [logged in](/introduction/installation) to your Convox account using `convox login` and your [CLI Key](https://console.convox.com/account)

-Once you are all set here you can see the name of your production rack
+Once you are all set here you can see the name of your production Rack

 ```bash
 $ convox racks
 ```

-And switch your CLI to your production rack
+And switch your CLI to your production Rack

 ```bash
 $ convox switch [rack name]
 ```

-Now you can create an empty application in your production rack
+Now you can create an empty application in your production Rack

 ```bash
 $ convox apps create --wait